hcarter-775/Delivery-Drone-Simulation/README.md

 # Delivery-Drone-Simulation

-This project was completed in Spring 2023 at the University of Minnesota
+This project was completed in Spring 2023 at the University of Minnesota.

 Full stack framework and extensions for robot pickup and delivery.
-Credit to Ashlyn Pietrowsku, Phoebe Rodda, Hannah Kim, Ace Kuang, and the Universityf of Minnesota - Twin Cities, for their contributions to the project.
+Credit to Ashlyn Pietrowski, Phoebe Rodda, Hannah Kim, Ace Kuang, and the University of Minnesota - Twin Cities, for their contributions to the project.
-TODO: Specificly reference what is my and what is others' work.
+TODO: Specifically reference what is my and what is others' work.

 Link to project documentation: https://docs.google.com/document/d/1kFnTUB47hsCEpPoXpAJNIiMmQs6OUF0f3_kl0PxPKxI/edit?usp=sharing